-You'd like to help build the long-term financial strength of RTC, but feel you cannot make a significant gift today.
-Your solution may be a charitable bequest.
-A bequest under your will or revocable trust can complement your lifestyle and commitments today while supporting railtrails tomorrow.
+If you'd like to help build the long-term financial strength of RTC, but feel you cannot make a significant gift today, your solution may be a charitable bequest.
+A bequest under your will or revocable trust can complement your lifestyle and commitments today while supporting rail-trails tomorrow.